peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Gaussian_Copula></a>
 ### Gaussian Copula

-Correlated random numbers can be generated by sampling from a [multivariate normal distribution](#Multivariate_Normal_Distribution), then converting the resulting numbers to uniformly-distributed numbers.
+Correlated random numbers can be generated by sampling from a [**multivariate normal distribution**](#Multivariate_Normal_Distribution), then converting the resulting numbers to uniformly-distributed numbers.
 In the following pseudocode, which generates correlated uniformly-distributed random numbers this way:

 - The parameter `covar` is the covariance matrix for the multivariate normal distribution.
-- `erf(v)` is the [error function](https://en.wikipedia.org/wiki/Error_function) of the variable `v`.
+- `erf(v)` is the [**error function**](https://en.wikipedia.org/wiki/Error_function) of the variable `v`.
 It's provided here because some popular programming languages, such as JavaScript at the time of this writing, don't include a built-in version of `erf`.
 In the method, `EPSILON` is a very small number to end the iterative calculation.

 The pseudocode below is one example of a _copula_ (a distribution of groups of two or more correlated uniform random numbers), namely, a _Gaussian copula_.